bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Here-s-the-expanded-list-.md

 *A curated list of the best charting and dataviz resources that developers may find useful, including the best…*github.com<a href="https://github.com/zingchart/awesome-charting" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-**GitHub - candelibas/awesome-ionic: An “awesome” list of Ionic resources**
+**GitHub - candelibas/awesome-ionic: An "awesome” list of Ionic resources**

-*An “awesome” list of Ionic resources .
+*An "awesome” list of Ionic resources .
 Contribute to candelibas/awesome-ionic development by creating an account on…*github.com<a href="https://github.com/candelibas/awesome-ionic" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **GitHub - ChromeDevTools/awesome-chrome-devtools: Awesome tooling and resources in the Chrome…**